dstndstn/gfa_reduce/README.md

 Throughout the codebase, the CI camera names CIE, CIN, CIS, and CIW refer to sky directions (not geographic directions).

 # environment
-* to access auxiliary calibration files, it will be necessary to set the `CI_REDUCE_ETC` environment variable to the location of the etc/ directory
+* to access auxiliary calibration files, it will be necessary to set the `CI_REDUCE_ETC` environment variable to their directory's location
   * examples of auxiliary calibration files include master biases, master flats, static bad pixel masks, master dark images
   * these files will not be checked in to git due to the file sizes involved
   * the authoritative copy of this directory can be found at `/project/projectdirs/desi/users/ameisner/CI/ci_reduce_etc`